 Mixed opinions from a few customers, as some have said they are thin while others said they are quite warm.

-Sock has a snug fit with 4-way stretch for restriction-free movement.
-Sock is moisture-permeable, ankle-length, and machine-washable.
+The sock has a snug fit with a four-way stretch for restriction-free movement.
+It is also moisture-permeable, ankle-length, and machine-washable.
 Available in a few colors.

 Not the best for wearing during heavy rain.
 The fit was tighter than some preferred.

 Unisex, knee-length socks that are suited for outdoor activities in wet conditions.
 Waterproof and warm.
 Come in several fun, colorful designs.

 Fit too tightly around some wearers' calves.
 Knee-high length is too long for some.

 Offers unisex sizing.
 The thick material is great for outdoor activities in cold, inclement weather.
 Features a versatile, mid-length fit.

 Somewhat bulky and not ideal for warm weather.
 Sizes run a bit on the small side.

 Socks are designed to be 100% waterproof.
 The medium thickness keeps out water and removes sweat.
 Length is mid-calf.
 Has a cushioned sole.
 Works great for outdoor uses like hiking.

 There is a seam on the cushion that a few customers would feel while they were walking.